 449/CAAS 439.
 Creole Languages and Caribbean Identities.
 (3).
 (Excl).

 Creole languages spoken in the Caribbean are among the offspring of colonization's interbreeding of African and European cultures.
 Haitian Creole, for example, takes its primary roots from both Niger-Congo languages and varieties of French, as spoken on 17th and 18th century plantations.
 Through a sample of linguistic case studies, we will explore creolization from a historical and comparative perspective, tracing Caribbean creoles back to their African and European ancestors.
 Are Caribbean creoles simply 'dialects' of European languages?
-Or, in the opposite view, are most creole grammatical structures inherited from their African progenitors, with the European contribution limited to providing words?
+Or, in the opposite extreme view, are most creole grammatical structures inherited from their African progenitors, with the European contribution limited to providing words?
 With such questions as a backdrop, we will evaluate various hypotheses about Creole genesis, and explore the creative aspects of creolization, namely, creole structures which seem absent from the source languages.
-Then, we will examine the socio-cultural ramifications of creolization and their intrinsic syncretism, as expressed through religion, music, literature, etc. We will also address questions of identities and mis-identifications by looking at creole speakers' attitudes toward race and toward the African and European components of their languages and cultures.
+Then, we will examine the sociocultural ramifications of creolization and their intrinsic syncretism, as expressed through religion, music, literature, etc. We will also address questions of identities and mis-identifications by looking at creole speakers' attitudes toward race and toward the African and European components of their languages and cultures.
 Comparisons will be made with facets of African-American culture.
-Materials for analysis will include texts, recordings and films.
-(DeGraff)
+(Materials for analysis will include texts, recordings and films.)
+Cost:2 WL:4 (DeGraff)

 455. Introduction to Cognitive Grammar.
 One of the following: Ling.
 210, 211, 411, Psych.
 447, or 451; or permission of instructor.
 (3).
 (Excl).

 This course examines the grammar of English from a cognitive perspective, focusing on questions such as: What is the nature of meaning?
 Can we talk about the meanings of words and sentences in a precise and revealing way?
 How does grammar function as a system for conveying complex meanings?
-The theory of Cognitive Grammar treats language as a symbolic system, in which the structure of a sentence symbolizes facets of its meaning.
-It describes grammatical notions such as 'noun' and 'verb' in terms of the subtly different meanings they convey – claiming for example that the verb 'destroy' and the noun 'destruction' do not "mean the same thing," but rather present different images of the same scene.
-Course requirements include 4-6 homework assignments, a midterm and a final exam. (van Hoek)
+The theory of Cognitive Grammar treats language as a symbolic system, in which the structure of sentence symbolizes facets of its meaning.
+It describes grammatical notions such as noun and verb in terms of the subtly different meanings they convey – claiming for example that the verb 'destroy' and the noun 'destruction' do not "mean the same thing," but rather present different images of the same scene.
+Course requirements include 4-6 homework assignments, a midterm and a final exam.
+Cost:1 WL:4 (van Hoek)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index